 Wabi-Sabi Represents a Japanese world view or aesthetic centered on the acceptance of transience.
 The aesthetic principle is described as one of beauty that is “imperfect, impermanent, and incomplete.”

-Inspiration can come in many different forms in this case I was motivated to take something that was old and used and broken and turn it into something that was much more beautiful.
+Inspiration can come in many different forms.
+In this case, I was motivated to take something that was old and used and broken and turn it into something that was much more beautiful.

 I quickly realized that nature was in its own right perfect.
-I began focusing on forms that were drawn misshapen to further the concept of Wabi-Sabi.
+I began focusing on forms that were misshapen to further the concept of Wabi-Sabi.

 Drawing the Concept